centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 active_checks_enabled        :ref:`* <obj_def_retentionnotes>` This directive is used to determine whether or not active
                              checks (either regularly scheduled or on-demand) of this host are enabled.
-Values: 0 = disable active host checks, 1 = enable active host checks (default). passive_checks_enabled       :ref:`* <obj_def_retentionnotes>` This directive is used to determine whether or not passive checks are enabled for this host.
-Values: 0 = disable passive host checks, 1 = enable passive host checks (default). check_period                 This directive is used to specify the short name of the :ref:`time period <obj_def_timeperiod>` during which active checks of this host can be made. obsess_over_host             :ref:`* <obj_def_retentionnotes>` This directive determines whether or not checks for the
+Values: 0 = disable active host checks, 1 = enable active host checks (default). check_period                 This directive is used to specify the short name of the :ref:`time period <obj_def_timeperiod>` during which active checks of this host can be made. obsess_over_host             :ref:`* <obj_def_retentionnotes>` This directive determines whether or not checks for the